-Staff recommendation: The staff recommends that the Council call for the project sponsors involved to complete jointly a comprehensive synthesis report on the ocean research.
+Council recommendation: The Council calls for the project sponsors involved to complete jointly a comprehensive synthesis report on the ocean research.
 The synthesis report should be responsive to the program's strategies, the ISRP's comments, and the points noted here in the description of the programmatic issue.
 The synthesis should detail what has been learned, what is being investigated, what conclusions can be drawn now, and the expected time frame for the research to yield further conclusions.
 The synthesis report should include consideration of potential salmon management implications, and if possible recommendations for management based on the information collected and evaluated.
 The report should also describe how the disparate research projects will be coordinated from here on, and how data collection will be standardized and data made widely accessible.
+The report should also take into account related ocean research conducted by others not funded under the program, including an assessment of what opportunities we have to draw information and conclusions useful for the program from that other research.

-Under this scenario, the Council would recommend funding for those ocean research projects that continue for one year through FY 2012 to complete the synthesis report and to allow for subsequent ISRP review and a Council recommendation on future implementation and funding.
-(The staff recommendations also includes phasing out one project at the end of FY 2011 as having completed its research purpose.)
+Under this scenario, the Council recommends that the funding for the ocean research projects through FY 2012 are to include the completion of the synthesis report and to allow for subsequent ISRP review and a Council recommendation on future implementation and funding.
 The project sponsors have already begun working on the synthesis, in the hopes of completing it near the end of 2011.
 Even if the synthesis report is completed in 2011, it likely will still be necessary to continue the projects into 2012, during which time the ISRP will review the report and the Council will consider future funding for ocean research projects.
 If the scope of work and budgets for the projects need to be reworked to accommodate the production of the synthesis report, Bonneville should see to that.
 The Council and Bonneville will decide on additional funding for these projects in out years depending on the production and review of the synthesis report, and then on how the project sponsors propose to re-shape the research projects consistent with the recommendation here and the outcome of the synthesis report review.